apollographql/apollo-kotlin/README.md

 ## 🏆 Contributing

-Thank you for your interest in submitting a Pull Request to Apollo Client!
+Thank you for your interest in submitting a Pull Request to Apollo Kotlin!
 Read our [guidelines](https://github.com/apollographql/apollo-kotlin/blob/main/CONTRIBUTING.md) first, and don't hesitate to get in touch.

 **New to open source?** Check out our [**Good First Issues**](https://github.com/apollographql/apollo-kotlin/issues?q=is%3Aopen%20label%3A%22%3Abooks%3A%20good-first-issue%22) to get started.